aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstractcalculationmonitor/_index.md

 ```

 Implement this method to do business when calculating formulas with circular references.

+**Remarks**

 In the implementation user may also set the expected value as calculated result for part/all of those cells so the formula engine will not calculate them recursively.

 **Parameters:**
 | Parameter | Type | Description |